demudu/advanced_modeling/advanced_modeling_notes.md

 Every linear regression model can be restated in terms of a new set of orthogonal predictor variables that are a linear combination of the original variables.
 These are called **prinicipal components**.
 The weighted set of variable combinations are orthogonal and not correlated at all.

-In principal components, you do not take into consideration the responsible variable at all.
+In principal components, you do not take into consideration the response variable at all.
 PC 1 represents the most variability in the data cloud.
 Once we establish the first one, the others become easier -- we just find the directions orthogonal.
 The direction orthogonal to PC 1 is PC 2.
-If you have 10 variables, you have a 10-dimensional data cloud and you have to have 10 Principal Components to describe it.
+If you have 10 variables, you have a 10-dimensional data cloud and you must have 10 Principal Components to describe it.

 PCs are a linear combination of the old variables.
 Take the coefficients on all of the variables that comprise the Principal components -- put them in a vector and you have an eigenvector.
 The eigenvalue is just the length of the eigenvector.